MicrosoftDocs/Hololens/hololens/hololens-enroll-mdm.md

 If your device was enrolled from a MSA account that added a work account or from a Local account that enrolled only in device management, then you may unenroll the device.
 Open the Start menu and then select **Settings App** -> **Access Work or School** -> *YourAccount* -> **Disconnect** button.

 ## Enrollment troubleshooting

+### Ensure device is successfully connected to Internet before attempting enrollment post OOBE

+Once user has signed-in, ensure internet connection by browsing to any internet facing website on device.

+### Ensure that Azure Active Directory (AAD) join is not disabled in your AAD tenant

+Refer to [Configure your device settings](/azure/active-directory/devices/azureadjoin-plan#configure-your-device-settings) for information about the available options in Azure  portal.

 ### Ensure valid license is assigned to the user